isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 ##### **Financial Assistance**
 **22. When can parents/guardians apply for MOE Financial Assistance Scheme (FAS)?**<br>
+Application link for MOE eFAS will be available online.
+Information will be provided via the 1st P1 Open Letter that will be sent to you via your mailing address.
-Application link for MOE FAS will be available opens on P1 Admin Day (October).
-Approval and collection of school books and uniforms will be tentatively in November.
+Approval and collection of school books and uniforms will be  in November (tentatively).

 ##### **Daily Concerns: School Bag, Recess, etc**
 **23. Are students expected to carry a heavy bag to school daily?**<br>
 School bags must be manageable as students will be required to move between different classrooms and levels for various lessons.
 To manage the load, some books are kept in school by teachers or in the students' individual lockers.
 Students are advised to pack their books and learning materials according to the timetable and avoid adding unnecessary weight to their bags.

 **24. What times do Primary 1s have their breaks?**<br>
-*   Recess Time: 10.00am to 10.30am (30 mins) in the canteen.
+*   Recess Time: 9.00am to 9.30am (30 mins) in the canteen.
 *   Elevenses (snack break): 12.15pm to 12.30pm (15 mins) in the classroom.

 Parents/guardians should pack light, healthy snacks that can be easily eaten in the classroom.